Skip to content

 • Tracking via MEPIL or ODALE, assigned A090

-All other aircraft coming from Enroute CTA will be Heads-up Coordinated to SY TCU prior to 20nm from the boundary.
+All other aircraft coming from Enroute CTA will be Heads-up coordinated to SY TCU prior to 20nm from the boundary.

 SY TCU Internal